 If you have members of your family that can’t cycle yet, Costa Navarino is actually a great place for them to learn.
 I had been struggling for months to get my 5 year old daughter to be confident on her bike without stabilisers – and invariably each ‘teaching’ session ended in tears.
 Michael promised me Simon in his team would get her riding in less than an hour – which he did.
 For my wife and I, it was a minor miracle.
 For Michael, it was another day in the office.

 Bored of cycling?

 Heaven forbid you’ve actually had enough of cycling, Michael can organize plenty else to keep you and your kids active.
 There are some wonderful hikes locally, including one that takes you to the top of Paliokastro castle for the classic view of omega-shaped Voidokilia beach.
-There’s also a trip to the Polylimnio Falls where you can refresh in natural pools (although this one is only recommended for older kids).
 Being Swiss, Michael is a dab hand at climbing; you can learn on the wall in the resort itself and then do it for real on nearby Proti Island.
 Finally, if you’re up for a bit of indulgence, go for the sunset picnic.
 After a short hike, you emerge on the top of a hill with a stunning view over the coast and a table groaning the most delicious Greek picnic and a bucketful of rosé.
 It’s very special and the perfect, chilled-out end to a week of happy exertion.